cerebral/cerebral/docs/docs/content/migration/01_start_migration.en.md

 One note when using signals is that the **immediate** option is gone.
 This keeps the api cleaner.

 ### Actions
-Since cerebral 2.x is using **function-tree** under the hood we have other, more powerful options then before.
+Since cerebral 2.x is using **function-tree** under the hood we have other, more powerful options than before.
 The input, state is the same but output is gone.
 You can just return an object from the action that will be available in the input for the next action.
 You can also return a **path** that is a new concept in Cerebral 2.x and outdates output. **path** is used to determine the execution path for your chain.
 You do no longer have services as an argument in the context, use providers instead.

 #### 1.x
 ```js